nberger/ring-logger/README.md

 * an :error level message when a response's HTTP status is >= 500;
 * an :error level message with a stack trace when an exception is thrown during response generation.

 All messages are timestamped.
-Each request is assigned a random 4-hex-digit ID, so that different log messages pertaining to the same request can be cross-referenced.
+When the onelog logger is used, each request is assigned a random 4-hex-digit ID, so that different log messages pertaining to the same request can be cross-referenced.
 These IDs are printed in random ANSI colors by default, for easy visual correlation of log messages while reading a log file.

-Log Levels
+Log Levels with OneLog
 ----------

 The logger logs at `INFO` level by default.
 More verbose information is logged when the logger is at `DEBUG` level.

 ring-logger uses